areed333/TipCalculatorApp/README.md

-# Pre-work - *project name and view controller has the identifier Tip Calculator (note: in app itself, name is called Tip Solver)*
+# Pre-work - *project name tipCalculator
+*Note: In the application itself, for a less generic name, the applicaiton is referred to as the "Tip Solver."

-**Tip Calculator** is a tip calculator application for iOS.
+**tipCalculator** is a tip calculator application for the iOS.

 Submitted by: **Aaron Justin Reed**

-Time spent: **4.75** hours spent in total
+Time spent: **4.75** hours spent in total (time spent also looking into Settings optional feature)

 ## User Stories

-    The tipCalculator "Tip Solver" application allows its user to enter in an arbitrary bill amount and from this bill amount, the application solves the tip, displays this tip, and also sums the total (i.e. the individual bill before a tip and the tip value) together to display to the user how much money needs to be paid given their selected tip amount.
+    *The tipCalculator "Tip Solver" application allows its user to enter in an arbitrary bill amount and from this bill amount, the application solves the tip, displays this tip, and also sums the total (i.e. the individual bill before a tip and the tip value) together to display to the user how much money needs to be paid given their selected tip amount.

 The following **required** functionality is complete:

-* [ check] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

 The following **optional** features are implemented:
 * [ ] Settings page to change the default tip percentage.
-* [check] UI animations //the color green added for enhanced aesthetic value to the application.
+* [x] UI animations //the color green added for enhanced aesthetic value to the application.
 * [ ] Remembering the bill amount across app restarts (if <10mins)
 * [ ] Using locale-specific currency and currency thousands separators.
 * [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.